-Formal assessment on the MA ICLA is carried out through a combination of coursework and examination.
+Formal assessment on the MA ICLA is carried out through a range of assessment types.
 The exact configuration of the assessment will depend on the modules you are taking (see detailed module descriptions).
 In addition, you will receive formative assessment in the form of ongoing feedback as the course progresses.
 Below is a summary of the kinds of activities involved in the formal assessment on the programme: